Home Modifications for Seniors: A Room-by-Room Guide for Safety and Independence

 Home modifications for seniors reduce fall risk and help older adults stay independent in their homes for as long as possible.

 Falls are a top reason why seniors lose independence and mobility.
-Hazards in the home can add up over time, making it easier for older adults to trip, fall, and hurt themselves.
+Hazards in the home can accumulate over time, making it easier for older adults to trip, fall, and injure themselves.

-It takes you step by step through the entire house and explains specific changes that are important for keeping seniors safe.
+It takes you step by step through the entire house and explains specific changes that help keep seniors safe.

 Here, we give an overview of what the guide covers.